jeffskwang/LEM-wLE/README.md

 # LEM-wLE
-A landscape evolution model that incorporates lateral erosion written in the python coding language.
-Animations of simulations can be found here: https://www.youtube.com/playlist?list=PLnBjO1cu4qCQOc38ptFVAJ4id2gZ6drm3
+A landscape evolution model that incorporates lateral erosion  [Tucker and Langston, 2018 (https://esurf.copernicus.org/articles/6/1/2018/)] written in the python coding language.
+However, I strongly recommend utilizing the pypy to run the main code and python to run the plotting routine.
+Using pypy increases the speed of the code dramatically.
+PyPy is found here: https://www.pypy.org/

-The lateral erosion sub-model is an implementation of the algorithm detailed in Langston and Tucker (2018) (https://esurf.copernicus.org/articles/6/1/2018/).
+The lateral erosion sub-model is an implementation of the algorithm detailed in Langston and Tucker (2018) .

 The model is located in the LEM-wLE subfolder, which contains the following folders and files: